Paran Jai Jaliya Re

-Paran Jai Jaliya Re (My Heart is Set on Fire) is a 2009 Indian Bengali-language romance film directed by Ravi Kinnagi.
+Paran Jai Jaliya Re (transl.
+My Heart is Set on Fire) is a 2009 Indian Bengali-language romance film directed by Ravi Kinnagi.
 This film stars Dev and Subhashree in the lead roles.
 It is a remake of 2007 Hindi film Namastey London.
-Vipul Shah, the director of the original movie filed a case against the producers of Paran Jai Jaliya Re and they gave a penalty of Rs.
+Vipul Shah, the director of the original movie, filed a case against the producers of Paran Jai Jaliya Re and they gave a penalty of Rs.
 75 lakh.
-In this movie, Dev and Subhashree were cast together for the second time after Challenge in 2009.
+In this film, Dev and Subhashree were cast together for the second time after Challenge in 2009.

 Plot

 Anna is an NRI girl living in London whose father wants her to marry an Indian lad.
 However, Anna is deeply involved in a platonic relationship with a half-British boy Harry.
 Anna's brother, Sid is in a relationship with a British girl and wants to marry her.
 However, his father refuses to let him marry her which makes Sid choose to leave his parents' home.
 Meanwhile, Anna's father manages to bring his wife and daughter to India where he can find a suitable groom for his daughter.
 They meet Raj, a quintessential charming Bengali lad who falls in love with Anna and their marriage is finalized since Raj's father is an old friend of Anna's dad.
 However, although Anna likes Raj, she hatches a plan to delay and finally annul the engagement by implementing her brother's plan of bringing Raj to London and 'breaking up' with him abroad.
 Now in a foreign land, Raj tackles the adversities before him to win over Anna and marry her at last.
 After such situations, Harry's true nature is revealed when he misbehaves with Anna and Raj stops it.
 At last, he and Anna marry and live happily ever after.